 — Padraig O'Donoghue

 The hungry ghost experience can also be said to be marked by a lack of reverence for life.
-Hungry ghosts cannot see beyond their own situation.
+The inner world of the hungry ghost is characterised as both dry and damp, lacking the nourishment or heat required to see beyond their own situation.
 Walking around half-dead, depression becomes a way of life for the hungry ghost, and death becomes appealing for it.

 That the Hungry Ghost Rite (施餓鬼; o'segaki) is performed silently and with great care speaks to the gravity of this imagery.
 The 'upside down' under world of the Hungry Ghost demands a different kind of language, a new set of eyes and a different kind of approach.
-During the ritual, offerings are blessed through calling on the bodhisattva Avalokitesvara (観世音菩薩; kanzeon bosatsu).
+During the Hungry Ghost Rite, offerings are blessed through calling on the bodhisattva Avalokitesvara (観世音菩薩; kanzeon bosatsu).
 Avalokitesvara's defining attribute is the ability to clearly discern and assess the capacity of beings so that they can be assisted in a manner that accords specifically to their levels of understanding and receptivity – compassionately applying the right antidote for the situation.
 In Buddhism this is referred to as ‘upaya' or 'skillful means’ (方便; hoben), and a central teaching of the Prajnaparamita cycle of sutras is that all teachings are devised with a particular audience in mind, and not abstract dogmas to be espoused independently of knowing the exact dispositions of those who suffer.
-In traditions like ours, offerings for hungry ghosts are placed low on the floor, or are left in dirty, unhygienic locations; the only places where the offerings can be seen as acceptable.
-The struggle for life is not an individual issue, but a collective one.

 The Connectionless Dead: